RdZ0101/HousingProject/README.md

 Prerequisits:
 * The data source in PredictionAnalysis.py needs to be changed to your local directory local file is locate .
 * The PredictionAnalysis.py script needs to be run first in order to create the models. or else running the main.py will not work.
-* Delete the R^2 on 127 so that VSCode does not throw an error (If using VSCode)
+* Delete the R^2 on line 127 of PredictionAnalysis.py so that VSCode does not throw an error (If using VSCode)

 How It Works
-1. main.py (Rental Price Prediction)
+1. main.py
 The script performs the following:

+User Input: Collects 1 as input for Sales Prediction and 2 as input for Rent Prediction

+For Rent Prediction:

 User Input: Collects postcode, number of rooms, housing type (house, flat, unit), and months ahead for prediction.